Notarial Terms, Conditions of Business and Regulatory Notice

 Our fees are based on the type and number of documents you require to be notarised.

 When you contact us, we will usually be able to give you a figure for our fees once we have established the type and number of documents if the matter is straightforward.
 We will also be able to provide you with information on the costs involved in having documents legalised at the Foreign, Commonwealth and Development Office (FCDO) and Embassies.
-If the matter is more complicated, for example, if documents have to be reviewed, translations are involved or the matter concerns company or corporate documents, it is usually necessary for us to see the documents before we can give you a figure.
+Our minimum fee is £120 (including VAT) .
+If the matter is more complicated, for example, if documents have to be reviewed or the matter concerns company or corporate documents, it is usually necessary for us to see the documents before we can give you a figure.
 If you would like us to attend at your office or home, we can usually arrange this and will inform you of the extra cost involved in us visiting you.
-Our minimum fee is £90 (including VAT) (e.g. for notarising one copy of an original document).
 As mentioned above, for multiple copies and where documents have to be signed in the Notary’s presence, we will usually be able to give you a figure on the telephone.
-Where we have to prepare Notarial certificates, review documents for you or carry out other required work such as liaising with your foreign lawyer, our fees will be based on an hourly rate of £360 including VAT and we will endeavour always to give you an accurate estimate of our fees which may be subject to us seeing the documents.
+Where we have to prepare Notarial certificates, review documents for you or carry out other required work such as liaising with your foreign lawyer, our fees will be based on an hourly rate of £360 (including VAT) and we will endeavour always to give you an accurate estimate of our fees which may be subject to us seeing the documents.

 We require payment of our fees before we can release the notarised documents to you and also before we incur any other costs such as sending documents for legalisation, obtaining Companies House documents or similar We accept payment by credit and debit cards (except AMEX) and cash (max £500).